 Give and get metadata that’s open and useful Our REST API exposes the metadata that members provide Crossref when they register their content with us.
 And it’s not just the bibliographic metadata either.
 Funding data, license information, full-text links, ORCID iDs, abstracts, and Crossmark updates, are all available, if included in members’ metadata.
 Numerous tools and services rely on our metadata, be they for search, annotation, sharing, or analysis.
 Some common tasks for using our REST API include:

 Metadata APIs Plus Service The Metadata Plus service provides machine access to all our metadata records in both XML and JSON, with enhanced service and features.
 For the first time, users may access multiple interfaces under one agreement, providing flexibility, robust functionality and improved support for the diverse and growing needs of the variety of organizations that use metadata in systems and services throughout scholarly communications.
-Enhancements include: Notifications of new matching records (forthcoming) ‘Snapshot’ full-file downloads Priority support We are very excited to start our new Plus service and invite you to explore below new features, including alerts of new matching records along with pricing, our service commitment and more.
+Enhancements include: ‘Snapshot’ full-file downloads Guaranteed uptime Priority support We are very excited to share our newest metadata service, called Plus, introduced in 2018.